ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160831-mutagenesis.md

 ## Analysis

-Only PCR with P1 (band at 2.7kb) appears successful.
+- Only PCR with P1 (band at 2.7kb) appears successful.
+- Since pCI part 2 worked previously under same conditions, reaction will be repeated.
+- PB2 part 2 is present but faint; PB2 part 1 failed.
+Will lower annealing temperature of both by 5C to 50C and 63C respectively.

 **Expected Sizes**